TakiKacper/Vine/Readme.md

 void vine::set_machine(const machine&);
 ```

-If this function is called during machine execution, instead of looping to the begining, the program will begin to execute the newly set machine on loop.
+If this function is called during machine execution, instead of looping to the beginning, the program will begin to execute the newly set machine on loop.

 Given you can create flow machine on between machines: